MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 **For Python**

 Python runs when you execute a .py script or run commands in a Python console window.
 Machine Learning Server for Hadoop (Spark) and SQL Server Machine Learning Server have the Python interpreters for our proprietary Python libraries.
 On Windows, Setup adds Anaconda 4.2 with Python 3.5.
-You can write Python script that executes base functionality locally, and proprietrary Python calls on SQL or Spark.
+You can write Python script that executes base functionality locally.
+Your local script can push proprietrary Python calls to remote SQL or Spark compute contexts.

 1. Go to C:\Program Files\Microsoft\ML Server\PYTHON_SERVER.
 2. Double-click **Python**.